mattkuras/mattkuras.github.io/_posts/2020-08-07-final_project.markdown

     </Router>
   </Provider>
 ```
 The provider is an imported feature that allows all components wrapped inside of it access to the redux store.
 And since ```<App/>``` is rendering all of my other components, we wrap it here.
+Above that bit of code you can see we use the create store function provided by Redux to set a store variable ```store```.
+And above that we use compose to gain access to in-browser dev tools to use with Redux.
+Compose is a functional programming utility, and is included in Redux as a convenience.
+We want to use it to apply several store enhancers in a row.
+One of which is Thunk.
+Thunk is middleware that allows one to send asynchronous requests to an external source by allowing the action creator to return a function rather than an object.
+That returned function receives the store's dispatch function, and with that we are able to dispatch multiple actions: one to place the state in a loading state, and another to update our store with the returned data.